sarahwxie/GoodTunes/README.md

 This Big Idea involves how much computing has changed our lives, and what we need to be aware of while programming

 - We need to protect our privacy and security as computer users.
 As computer programmers, we need to remember that we need to be aware of these security concerns and code ethically
-- Everytime a user makes an account anywhere, a password needs to be created.
-In our project specifically, we set the password length to be 8-20 characters as the length and stored the password hash in a database.
-In the signup file, [here](templates/signup.html), you can see that the password needs to be confirmed in order to move onto the next step of signing up.
+- Everytime a user makes an account anywhere, a password needs to be created
+    - In our project specifically, we set the password length to be 8-20 characters as the length and stored the password hash in a database
+    - In the signup file, [here](templates/signup.html), you can see that the password needs to be confirmed in order to move onto the next step of signing up.

 # Code Review:
 ![sqlite image](static/assets/code.PNG)